chidellapranav/SPIRE-LAB/Readme.md

 ## Introduction :

 In the repository shared down below they are two folders namely **ASR** and **SP** in which the tasks of Automatic Speech Recognition and Signal Processing have been carried out respectively.
-The _SP_ folder has a folder of _outpus_ where all the graphs are stored in the format of _.png_, all the inferences are written in the Readme file for both Segments of _ASR_ and _SP_.
+The _SP_ folder has a folder of _outputs_ where all the graphs are stored in the format of _.png_, all the inferences are written in the Readme file for both Segments of _ASR_ and _SP_.

 ## ASR(Automatic Speech Recognition):